 - Hip flask – for carrying around a bit of extra drink

-Beauty and girly must-haves for festivals
+Beauty and girly must-haves to pack for festivals

 - A cleansing face cloth – a must when washing your face is difficult.
 But just accept most of that glitter is staying on there no matter how much you scrub.